-Users in the United States, France, South Korea, Canada, Germany, China, Argentina, India, Philippines, and the United Kingdom were the top viewers of the commission website.
-In the United States, the website was most viewed by users in the municipalities of West Palm Beach, Miami, Riviera Beach, Boca Raton, Greenacres, Palm Beach Gardens, Boynton Beach, Wellington, Orlando, and Delray Beach.
+Users in the United States, Taiwan, South Korea, France, Canada, Germany, China, United Arab Emirates, and Argentina were the top viewers of the commission website.
+In the United States, the website was most viewed by users in the municipalities of West Palm Beach, Miami, Wellington, Greenacres, Palm Beach Gardens, Boca Raton, Orlando, Boynton Beach, Delray Beach, and Jupiter.